gbif/hp-legume/beanbag/71/issue-71-legume-bibliography-2024.md

 ## Ethnobotany, Biochemistry, Metabolomics & Agriculture <a name="1.2"></a>

-Abdelwahab, S.I., Taha, M.M.E., Al-Zubairi, A.S., Syahida, A., Ka Heng, L., Narrima, P., \... & Alzahrani, A.H.
+Abdelwahab, S.I., Taha, M.M.E., Al-Zubairi, A.S., Syahida, A., Ka Heng, L., Narrima, P., Othman, R., Alfaifi, H. A. & Alzahrani, A.H.
 (2024).
 Anti-inflammatory and antioxidant properties of bark and fruit extracts of *Faidherbia albida* (Delile) A. Chev: A perspective from bio-prospecting assays to scientometric approach.
 AIMS Molecular Science, 11(3), 262-276. <https://doi.org/10.3934/molsci.2024016>

 Abubakar, A., Abubakar, S., & Kwaji, A. (2024).
 Phytochemical screening, antibacterial activity, and isolation of bioactive compounds from methanol extract of *Indigofera nummulariifolia* (Livera) Ex.
 Alston (Fabaceae).
 Dutse Journal of Pure and Applied Sciences, 10(3b), 46-52. <https://doi.org/10.4314/dujopas.v10i3b.6>